MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/apply-for-a-fapiao.md

     > - The next time you apply for a Fapiao, the system automatically presents the previous Fapiao information.
     > - If you need a purchase certificate or a refund, the payer name and the Fapiao title must match.

 4. Select a shipping method and enter the mailing information.
 You can choose Yunda or SF (freight collect).
-You can also go to the 21Vianet Shanghai branch to get the Fapiao.
-Choose **Next**.
+You can also go to the 21Vianet Shanghai branch to get the Fapiao. select **Next**.

     ![The Fapiao request form showing mailing information.](../media/bba500b4-a51d-477b-81a7-9113b08d39f1.png)